Sonar with David Torn: Tranceportation, Volume 2 (RareNoise Records, 2020)

 Sequels can be tough.
 This is particularly true if the original work achieves “classic” status.
 Where does one go from there?

-Tranceportation 2 doesn’t exceed its predecessor.
-Rather, it hangs with it stride for stride.
+Tranceportation 2 doesn’t exceed its predecessor, but hangs with it stride for stride.
 Which makes sense, as this recording is a continuation from the same sessions.
-This is Torn’s fourth official release with the group, but only the second in which he shares compositional duties (the precious appearances were improvisations).
+This is Torn’s fourth official release with the group, but only the second in which he shares compositional duties (the precious appearances were improvs).
 His screams, stabs, dives, and other elements of sonic chaos are precisely what Sonar’s highly disciplined and minimalist “tritone” style needs.
 Sonar provides shelter from the storm.
 Torn IS the storm.

 Guitarists Stephan Thelen and Bernhard Wagner continue to work their interlocking tri-tone magic, while bassist Christian Kunter continues to find creative ways to establish his groove amongst the trippy notes.
 All while drummer Manuel Pasquinelli establishes his beats on top of and between the sonic maelstrom.